davidtavarez/davidtavarez.github.io/_posts/2018-09-29-cracking_weak_wifi.md

 A8:4E:3F:73:DD:88  00:08:22:B9:41:A1     -1    1-e 0      0       450    Internet Movil Orange_2DED
 ```

-Now we can stop that, generate our dictionary and crack they key.
+Now we can stop that, generate our dictionary and crack the key.

 ### Crack!
 Baby!
 Crack! ###